Manal-art-coder/portfolio/en/index.md

 ## Thank You!

-Thank you for visiting my portfolio.
-I’m excited to continue learning and growing in the field of data analysis.
-Please don’t hesitate to get in touch for potential opportunities, feedback, or collaborations.
+Thank you for visiting my portfolio!
+I’m seeking opportunities in data analytics or customer success with a data-driven approach.
+Always eager to learn and tackle new challenges, I’d love to connect for potential opportunities, collaborations, or insightful discussions!